Resurrecting the charm of everything old school and Victorian, is this nature-lovers paradise in Himachal Pradesh, Kasauli.

 With all this and much more, here’s everything that you need to know about this beautiful valley.

-Enroute Shimla from Chandigarh, you’d spot this hilly cantonment town that’d surely make you stop and stare for a while.
+En route Shimla from Chandigarh, you’d spot this hilly cantonment town that’d surely make you stop and stare for a while.
 Spread across almost 12 sq. km in area, the quaint place is best explored on foot or a bike.

-Located in the Solan district of Himachal Pradesh, the hill station comes around the lower edges of Himalayas and is relatively the most pleasant place of all.
+Located in the Solan district of Himachal Pradesh, the hill station comes around the lower edges of the Himalayas and is relatively the most pleasant place of all.

 How to reach?

-The nearest airport to Kasauli is the Shimla airport which is 55 km south from the hill station.
+The nearest airport to Kasauli is the Shimla airport which is 55 km south of the hill station.
 The Jubbarhatti airport has frequent flights, but they are often subject to the fluctuating weather around Shimla.

 Which makes the Chandigarh airport a usually preferred option.
 Located about 60 km from the town of Kasauli, there are regular domestic flights flying down here.
-Connecting major cities such as Delhi, Mumbai, Amritsar, Chennai, Srinagar and Kolkata.
+Connecting major cities such as Delhi, Mumbai, Amritsar, Chennai, Srinagar, and Kolkata.